clearmatics/neodizk/README.md

 This library uses Apache Spark, an open-source cluster-computing framework that natively supports Java, Scala, and Python.
 Among these, we found Java to fit our goals because we could leverage its rich features for object-oriented programming and we could control execution in a (relatively) fine-grained way.

 While other libraries for zero knowledge proof systems are written in low-level languages (e.g., [libsnark](https://github.com/scipr-lab/libsnark) is written in C++ and [bellman](https://github.com/zkcrypto/bellman) in Rust), harnessing the speed of such languages in our setting is not straightforward.
-For example, we evaluated the possibility of interfacing with C (using native binding approaches like JNI and JNA), and concluded that the cost of memory management and process inferfacing resulted in a slower performance than from purely native Java execution.
+For example, we evaluated the possibility of interfacing with C (using native binding approaches like JNI and JNA), and concluded that the cost of memory management and process interfacing resulted in a slower performance than from purely native Java execution.

 ### Installation